VishwajeetMuthe1970/Software_Engineering_Practicals/README.md

    AIM: To build the 5 modules using Balasmiq software.
 Modules regarding the UI.\

 2. **EXERIMENT 2**
-   AIM Using UML, study object oriented design and create usecase, ER and Activity Sequence and class diagram in **MS VISIO TOOLS.**
+   AIM: Using UML, study object oriented design and create usecase, ER and Activity Sequence and class diagram in **MS VISIO TOOLS.**

+3. **EXPERIMENT 3**
+   AIM: Study system modeling using Data Flow Diagram.